 Michele is among a growing number of couples and marriage counselling therapists who have sought and found current, research-based solutions to the day to day difficulties couples face (Afterall, if something is clearly proven to work, isn’t this the approach you want your couples therapist to take?).
 Michele works with couples using approaches that incorporate comprehensive information about the individual people in a couple, the dynamics of couple relationships, the influence of extended family, and the contributions of the larger community in which we live.
 No two couples are exactly alike, and thus, no single approach works for all couples.

-Following in their footsteps, Dr. Sue Johnson and Les Greenberg combined their background in attachment theory (~1950’s, John Bowlby) and their study of the Gottman’s research (among other influences), to establish the Emotionally Focused Therapy approach to working with couples.
+Also interested in supporting relationships, Dr. Sue Johnson and Les Greenberg combined their background in attachment theory (~1950’s, John Bowlby) and their study of other relationship researchers to establish the Emotionally Focused Therapy approach to working with couples.
 Today, EFT is one of the most empirically validated types of couple’s therapy (Johnson et al., 2005).
 There is significant research on this approach and it has been found that 70-75% of couples move from distress to recovery, and that 90% show significant improvements.
 These results appear to be less susceptible to relapse than those from other approaches (Gurman & Jacobson, 2002).
-As such, Emotionally Focused Therapy for Couples is an evidence-based treatment protocol.

-Prior to learning Gottman’s approach and EFT, Michele trained in all foundational models of couple and family therapy (Systems, Strategic, Structural, Bowenian), as well as the newer models, including Social Justice based ‘Just Therapy’, Narrative, Solution Focused, Feminist, and Social Constructionist.
+Prior to learning the Attachment-Based Developmental approach and Emotionally Focused Therapy, Michele trained in all foundational models of couple and family therapy (Systems, Strategic, Structural, Bowenian, Gottman), as well as the contemporary models, including Social Justice based ‘Just Therapy’, Narrative, Solution Focused, Feminist, and Social Constructionist.

 Michele understands the importance of finding a therapist you can work with and trust.
 If you would find it helpful, Michele invites you to speak with her for an extended phone consultation, or schedule an in-person 15 minute consultation at no charge.
-Call 604-367-3060 or email today to get started on your couples or marriage counselling in Langley today.
+Call 604-367-3060, email or book online to get started on your couples or marriage counselling in Langley today.

 - Johnson et al. (2005).
 Becoming an emotionally focused therapist: The workbook.
 New York: Routledge.